 - Out-of-date information

 - Complete information

 - Has no ratings, reviews, recommendations

 - Clear menus and links

 - Misleading, not transparent

-The customer is asked to select the three factors that matter most to them.
+The customer is asked to select up to three factors that matter most to them.
 This has the following advantages:

 - Because of its unusual design, it almost overloads the customer forcing them to trust their gut instinct and choose only what matters most to them.

 - It's really fast.
 Your customers can do it in less than 1 minute.